Samridhi

 Chemistry in JEE Main is often the section that helps boost the overall scores.
 Physics and Mathematics section are often time-consuming and difficult, given they test multiple concepts at once.
 For students who want to score good marks in JEE Main 2026 must ensure to know the concepts, choose the right questions and read the questions and options.

-Chemistry is often considered the most scoring section in JEE Main.
+The most scoring subject in JEE Main is Chemistry.
 But this is only true if students approach the JEE Main chemistry section with the right approach.
+Candidates must follow these preparation tips to score well in the exam.
 Candidates can easily score in chemistry if they maintain time management, have a good memory and remain calm during the test.
 A well-planned strategy inside the exam hall can help maximise the scores in chemistry.
-In this article we break down the best strategy to attempt the JEE Main Chemistry section inside the exam hall.
+In this article, we break down the best strategy to attempt the JEE Main Chemistry section inside the exam hall.

 tips-to-solve-jee-main-chemistry-in-exam-hall